rm511130/Tanzu-Workshop-TKGI/README.md

 nslookup $user-nginx.pks4u.com
 ```

-- Assuming that `nslookup $user-nginx.pks4u.com` is working, let's proceed by creating an ingress for your Apps.
+- Assuming that `nslookup $user-nginx.pks4u.com` is returning the expected IP Address, let's proceed by creating an ingress for your Apps.
 Please execute the following commands:

 ```
 kubectl get ingress